Wayne Hsiung: Berkeley Animal Rights Center

 In 2017, Hsiung was involved in the founding of the Berkeley Animal Rights Center, the first community center in the United States dedicated to animal rights.
 Hsiung has also been a speaker at the annual Animal Liberation Conference that takes place in Berkeley, California.

-2020 Berkeley Mayor Race
+2020 Berkeley Mayoral Race

 On April 3, 2020, Hsiung announced he was running for Mayor of Berkeley.
 While focused on animal rights, his platform also included converting under-utilized corporate property into permanent supportive housing for individuals experiencing homelessness; accelerating Berkeley's carbon-neutral timeline to 2025; creating a plant-based, pedestrian-only, and fossil fuel-free "Green District"; and transitioning the Berkeley Police Department away from allegedly aggressive law enforcement to community health and support.
 Hsiung received 10,522 votes (24%) but was defeated by incumbent Jesse Arreguin who received 29,229 votes (65%).

+The Simple Heart Initiative

+In 2021, Hsiung co-founded a nonprofit called The Simple Heart Initiative (TSH).
+The mission of TSH is to build a mass movement for open rescue.
+In 2024, Harvard Law Review published an article co-written by Hsiung, Justin Marceau, and Steffen Seitz called, Voluntary Prosecution and the Case of Animal Rescue.

 Personal life

-Hsiung has two dogs, Lisa and Oliver, and a cat named Joan.
+Hsiung lives with his dog, Oliver, in San Francisco.
 He rescued Oliver from Yulin, China, where Oliver was to be slaughtered at the Yulin dog meat festival.

-Hsiung is on the board of directors of the Climate Defense Project, which represents environmental activists and pursues environmental impact litigation.
+Hsiung was on the board of directors of the Climate Defense Project, which represents environmental activists and pursues environmental impact litigation.
+Hsuing married Rose Patterson, an activist with Animal Rising (formerly Animal Rebellion)], on April 1, 2025.